 Dimension Concepts¶

 The datasets dsgrid works with are typically highly multi-dimensional.
 A single data point might represent energy use for a particular end use and fuel type, in a certain type of building, at a specific hour in a particular county under a future scenario.
-One of the key challenges of assembling coherent analyses from many such different datasets is aligning across all relevant dimensions.
+One of the key challenges of assembling coherent analyses from many disparate datasets is aligning across all relevant dimensions.

 Dimension Types¶